 The candidate shall be asked to submit a curriculum vitae, a statement about the candidate’s past accomplishments, a statement about the candidate’s intellectual agenda for the future, and materials documenting the candidate’s creative work in scholarship, design/research work, or professional practice, or a combination thereof.

 The candidate shall give a presentation that shall be publicized to faculty and students unless the promotion committee and candidate agree that the promotion aspect of the presentation must remain confidential.
 The chair of the promotion committee and administrator in charge of faculty affairs shall solicit faculty and student views of the candidate’s presentation and report the results to the promotion committee.
-All senior faculty shall be given the opportunity to meet individuallywith the candidate.
+All senior faculty shall be given the opportunity to meet individually with the candidate.
 Students shall be given an opportunity to meet with the candidate unless the promotion committee and candidate agree that the promotion review must remain confidential.
 The chair of the promotion committee and administrator in charge of faculty affairs should solicit faculty and student views and report the results to the promotion committee.

 External Letters

-Unless the promotion committee after the presentation is unanimously not in favor of the promotion, letters from at least 8 letter writers in the case of promotion from assistant professor to associate professor and at least 12 letter writers in the case of promotion from associate professor to professor shall be sought.
-Candidates shall not be asked to provide names of potential letter writers.
+If letters will be sought, candidates shall not be asked to provide names of potential letter writers.
 Reviews for promotion from assistant professor to associate professor shall require evaluation letters and reviews for promotion from associate professor to professor shall require comparison letters.
 A dossier of the candidate’s materials shall be provided to the letter writers.

 The promotion committee, in consultation with the administrator in charge of faculty affairs, shall select external letter writers, who should be prominent scholars and/or practitioners knowledgeable about the field of the candidate who are likely to hold diverse perspectives.
 External letter writers typically are tenured full professors at peer schools or practitioners who are recognized as at the top of their profession.
 Letter writers shall be asked to reveal in their letters any advising, professional, collaborating, or personal relationship with any individual named in the letter.
 Yield from invited letter writers is a factor to consider so the choice of letter writers should be made carefully.
 The invitation to write a letter sent to external letter writers should be issued on behalf of the dean or department chair with responses returned to the administrator in charge of faculty affairs.